Sustainable Agricultural Systems Volunteer

 C. Native/Fluent Romance language speaker

-Volunteers in Benin live in semi-urban centers, rural towns, and villages.
+Volunteers in Benin live in villages, rural towns, and semi-urban centers.
 Housing is provided by the host organization and may vary in size and amenities.
-Houses are normally located in a compound with other families.
-A typical house for a Volunteer has one main room, a bedroom, a kitchen area, and a private bathing area and latrine.
+Volunteers live in their own private houses, which are often located in a compound shared with families.
+A typical Volunteer house has one main room, a bedroom, a kitchen area, and a private bathing area and latrine.
 In more rural areas, you may not have running water or electricity.

-In Benin your dress reflects your respect for the people you interact with, so it is hard to overdress.
-Long pants, short/long sleeve shirts, skirts and dresses (below the knee) and nice sandals/shoes are appropriate for work.
-Dressing inappropriately (dirty/torn clothing, shorts, halter top, short skirt, tight/low-cut blouse, spaghetti straps) will make it difficult to be accepted in your community, while appropriate dress will earn you respect, facilitate integration, increase professional effectiveness and decrease unwanted attention.
+Your dress and behavior will be judged according to Benin’s conservative cultural norms.
+Long pants, short or long sleeve shirts, skirts and dresses (below the knee), and nice sandals or shoes are appropriate for work.
+Dressing inappropriately (shorts, halter tops, short skirts, tight or low-cut blouses, spaghetti straps, dirty or torn clothing), will make it difficult to be accepted in your community, while appropriate dress will earn you respect, facilitate integration, increase professional effectiveness, and decrease unwanted attention.

 In Benin, beards, braids (corn row type), locs, and long hair on men are unusual.
 All men are encouraged to adjust to the local hairstyle (low cut/short).
 Many male Volunteers have chosen to shave their facial hair or cut their hair to facilitate integration.
 Many female Volunteers wear their hair back in a ponytail or bun, short, or in braids or locs.
 Regardless of gender, Volunteers should keep their hair clean, neat and well groomed.

 Religious tolerance is respected in Benin.
-Benin has three main religions: Islam is primarily in the north, Christianity is primarily in the south, and the religious and cultural practice of Animism (Voodoo) traditional religion is common throughout the country.
+There are three main religions in Benin: Islam is primarily in the north, Christianity is primarily in the south, and the religious and cultural practice of Animism (Voodoo) traditional religion is common throughout the country.
 Many Beninese maintain a strong belief in both Voodoo and another major religion.
-Voodoo in Benin is very different from how it is represented by Hollywood.
+Real Voodoo in Benin is very different from how it is represented by Hollywood.

 Serving in Benin